daikaiu/ACH_PaymentSystem/README.md

-# Get Started
+# Square Java SDK Quickstart

+This quickstart sample creates a Square client instance with your Square access token and then lists the locations in your account.
+The sample is based on the [Java SDK Quickstart guide](https://developer.squareup.com/docs/sdks/java/quick-start).

+## Setup

 [Install Java Guide](https://www.java.com/en/download/help/download_options.html) - If you don't have java already installed on your machine.

 [Maven Install Guide](https://maven.apache.org/install.html)
 **note**: Gradle is also supported but the quickstart here demonstrates using Maven.

-[Square SDK Guide](https://developer.squareup.com/docs/sdks/java/using-java-sdk) - details on how to use / configure the Square client.

-[Java Quickstart guide](https://developer.squareup.com/docs/sdks/java/quick-start) - The quickstart directory is based off of this document.

-[Maven Repository for Square](https://mvnrepository.com/artifact/com.squareup/square) - Where the package files are hosted

-[Java SDK Source Code](https://github.com/square/square-java-sdk) - Github repo with sdk source code

 ## Quickstart instructions